hexinfra/gorox/README.md

 By default, Gorox uses these directories:

-  * apps/ - Place your Web applications (including source code),
+  * apps/ - Place your Web applications,
   * bins/ - Place source code of your auxiliary commands,
   * conf/ - Place configs for Gorox and your commands,
   * docs/ - Place docs of your project,